blackcrowX/Data_Analytics_Portfolio/Project I/readme.md

 Using the dashboard, we were able to determine the following insights:

--	Age group: The largest group of bike purchasers falls within the middle age range of 31-50.
+-	Age Group: The largest group of insured persons who comitted fraud falls within the middle age range of 35-44.
 -	Education level: Many customers who purchase bikes have completed partial high school education.
 -	Occupation: The most prevalent occupation among bike purchasers is in management.
 -	Region: North America is the region where most bike purchases are made.